-The Sub-Fund recognises loss allowances for expected credit loss ("ECLs") on financial assets measured at amortised cost.
+The sub-fund recognises loss allowances for expected credit losses ("ECLs") on financial assets measured at amortised cost.

-The Sub-Fund measures loss allowances at an amount equal to lifetime ECLs, except for the following, which are measured at 12-months ECLs:
+The sub-fund measures loss allowances at an amount equal to lifetime ECLs, except for the following, which are measured at 12-month ECLs:

-- financial assets that are determined to have low credit risk at the reporting date; and - other financial assets for which credit risk (i.e. the risk of default occurring over the expected life of the assets) has not increased significantly since initial recognition.
+- financial assets that are determined to have low credit risk at the reporting date; and - other financial assets for which credit risk (i.e. the risk of default occurring over the expected life of the asset) has not increased significantly since initial recognition.

-When determining whether the credit risk of a financial asset has increased significantly since initial recognition and when estimating ECLs, the Sub-Fund considers reasonable and supportable information that is relevant and available without undue cost or effort.
-This includes both quantitative and qualitative information and analysis, based on the Sub-Fund's historical experience and informed credit assessment and including forward-looking information.
+When determining whether the credit risk of a financial asset has increased significantly since initial recognition and when estimating ECLs, the sub-fund considers reasonable and supportable information that is relevant and available without undue cost or effort.
+This includes both quantitative and qualitative information and analysis, based on the sub-fund's historical experience and informed credit assessment and including forward-looking information.

-The Sub-Fund assumes that the credit risk on a financial asset has increased significantly if it is more than 30 days past due.
+The sub-fund assumes that the credit risk on a financial asset has increased significantly if it is more than 30 days past due.

-The Sub-Fund considers a financial asset to be default when:
+The sub-fund considers a financial asset to be in default when:

-- the borrower is unlikely to pay its credit obligations to the Sub-Fund in full, without recourse by the Sub-Fund to actions such as realizing security (if any is held); or - the financial asset is more than 90 days past due.
+- the borrower is unlikely to pay its credit obligations to the sub-fund in full, without recourse by the sub-fund to actions such as realising security (if any is held); or - the financial asset is more than 90 days past due.

-The Sub-Fund considers a financial asset to have low credit risk when the credit rating of the counterparty is equivalent to the globally understood definition of 'investment grade'.
-The Sub-Fund considers this to be Baa3 or higher per Moody's or BBB- or higher per Standard & Poor's.
+The sub-fund considers a financial asset to have low credit risk when the credit rating of the counterparty is equivalent to the globally understood definition of "investment grade".
+The Fund considers this to be Baa3 or higher per Moody's or BBB- or higher per Standard & Poor's.